-HE CENTRE
+UNIVERSITY CENTRE

-Teaching and Learning takes place throughout the College site on Francis Street, Halifax and within the Town of Halifax.
-Higher education is based in the HE Centre on F-floor of the Percival Whitley Building.
-Sound and Music Technology programmes are based at the Orange Box (next door to the Piece Hall) and the BA (hons) Contemporary Art and Design programme is based at Dean Clough.
+Teaching and Learning takes place throughout the College site.
+The University Centre is situated in the Percival Whitley Building, with subjects such as Early Years, Business and Community and Social Work being taught there.
+Performing Arts, Sound and Music Technology and Art and Design are based in the DigiHub and the BA (Hons) Contemporary Art and Design programme is based at the Dean Clough studios.

-On F-floor there is a study room (F06), where you can go and work quietly on your assessments.
-The Academic Skills (ASK) Team will work with you to ensure you have access to individual academic skills development where you might feel you need it.
+In the University Centre there is a quiet study room (Room F06) where you can go and work quietly on your assessments.
+There is also a room dedicated to silent study in the Learning Centre Library (Room B19).
+The University Centre team will work with you to ensure you have access to individual academic skills development where you might feel you need it - including tutorials and one-to-one academic skills development with Lucy.